Learning at Forest View High School and Timetable Structure

 Arataki is part of the holistic well being of our young people.
 We have a responsibility to ensure that when our students leave us they are not only educated (have gained as many qualifications as possible) but they have the soft skills required to be successful in life.
 These skills include understanding how to run their personal finances, how to navigate the world of drugs and alcohol, how to work alongside other to achieve a team goal, how to make phone calls, have a bank account and IRD number, understand how tax works and also know how to access help from the services in the community.
 All of these skills are taught in Arataki.

-Arataki is a block of time (300 minutes for Seniors) and 200 minutes for Juniors that is specifically at the beginning of the day with the person that should know the students the most.
+Arataki is split into two blocks of 100 minutes for Seniors and Juniors with their Arataki teacher who know the students the most.
 This enables them to not only provide the above life skills but to check in on them to ensure there are no pastoral issues to follow up.
 All students use MyMahi a computer based programme for tracking the mentoring and goal setting.
 This also holds their student ID and can move through all year levels and after school with students with all of their information on it including a CV and other useful employment related information.

 The days of running a tutor time for students to check the roll and read out notices is relating back to an old out of date education system.
 Students are more than this these days and the world we are preparing them for and already living in is very different to the one where we would have maybe seen students for 10 minutes a day and maybe knew them or simply knew their name.
 Students are needing much more connection now as they enter a disconnected electronic world.
 Many students struggle to relate to others face to face, are petrified of making a phone call or asking someone a question face to face.
 Arataki class is where we can address some of these issues and always push students to be braver than they think they can be.
 While the overall concept of Arataki may be a different or new one to you, be assured it is learning time and it is important for teenagers to have this time allocated to them.
 We carefully track the time used in Arataki and there is a group of Year Level Kaitikai and Jason Jowett who plan and monitor the time in Arataki and how it is used.